BallBirdGaming/BallBirdGaming/README.md

 I've stuck with my lovebird: C++ ❤️
 A nice balance between low-level ASM and Python/Java
 <small>I wouldn’t wish anyone — not even my worst enemy — to deal with libraries.
-(Libraries are my worst enemy for now...😅)</small>
+(Libraries are my worst enemy for now... 😅)</small>